| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 of her bent poor wretched head.

-Thou hast not seen her, Son of the carpenter,
+Thou hast not seen her, Son of the carpenter,who art called the King of Glory,

 among the rugged western shores